 Congratulations to...

-...Julie Samuelson, Wole Ameyan and the teams working them at the World Health Organization's Global HIV, Hepatitis and STI Programmes on publication of the new guidelines, Preventing HIV through safe voluntary medical male circumcision for adolescent boys and men in generalized HIV epidemics: recommendations and key considerations.
-Published August 2020, these new guidelines update 2007 WHO recommendations so as to maximize the HIV prevention impact of safe VMMC services and guide the transition to sustained provision of services with a focus on the health and well-being of both adolescent boys and men.
+...Julie Samuelson, Wole Ameyan and the team working with them at the World Health Organization's Global HIV, Hepatitis and STI Programmes on publication of the new guidelines, Preventing HIV through safe voluntary medical male circumcision for adolescent boys and men in generalized HIV epidemics: recommendations and key considerations.
+Published August 2020, these new guidelines update 2007 WHO recommendations so as to maximize the HIV prevention impact of safe VMMC services.
+Also, they guide the transition to sustained provision of services with a focus on the health and well-being of both adolescent boys and men.
 An accompanying policy brief summarizes the recommendations and the evidence behind them.

 …David Lowrance, Virginia Loo and the international team working with Global HIV, Hepatitis and STI Programmes at the World Health Organization on publication of Consolidated HIV strategic information guidelines: Driving impact through programme monitoring and management.
 The guidelines, published in April 2020, present a set of essential indicators along with guidance on choosing, collecting and analyzing information to strategically manage and monitor the national health sector response to HIV.
 As the guidelines note, “Strategic information answers the questions: ‘How are patients doing?’, ‘How is the programme performing?’ and ‘How can we do better?’
 Without these answers, the response to the HIV epidemic would be wandering in the dark.”

-...Maggie Barr-Dichiarra, Cheryl Johnson and colleagues at the World Health Organization Department of HIV/AIDS on publication of the 2019 update to the WHO guidelnies on HIV testing services.
-The updates emphasize adaptation of testing services to the changing HIV epidemic.
-The new guidelines are currently available through the phone app WHO HTS INFO, available on the Play Store and the App Store.
+...Maggie Barr-Dichiarra, Cheryl Johnson and colleagues at the World Health Organization Department of HIV/AIDS on publication of the 2019 update to WHO guidelines, Consolidated guidelines on HIV prevention, testing, treatment, service delivery and monitoring: recommendations for a public health approach.
+The updates emphasize adapting testing services to the changing HIV epidemic.
+In addition to the downloadable online version of the text, the new guidelines are urrently available through the phone app WHO HTS INFO, available on the Play Store and the App Store.
 A brief summarizing the guidance and other, related policy briefs are available online on the WHO website.

 Jura Editorial Services is proud to have helped prepare these publications.
 For more clients' publications, please see our page "From our clients."